aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter00.en.md

 CloudFormation Template1 Resources:
   - OnPrem VPC: Source VPC will represent an on-premise source environment in the N. Virginia region.
 This VPC will host source MySQL database on Amazon EC2
   - Amazon EC2 MySQL Database: Amazon EC2 Amazon Linux 2 AMI with MySQL installed and running
   - Load IMDb dataset: The template will create IMDb database on MySQL and load IMDb public dataset files into database.
-You can learn more about IMDb dataset inside [Explore Soure Model](http://localhost:1313/hands-on-labs/rdbms-migration/migration-chapter03.html)
+You can learn more about IMDb dataset inside [Explore Source Model](/hands-on-labs/rdbms-migration/migration-chapter03.html)

 CloudFormation Template2 Resources:
   - DMS VPC:  Migration VPC on in the N. Virginia region.
 This VPC will host DMS replication instance.